Degrees and Certifications:

 - What are newer techniques and tools that graphic designers are using to assist them now and in the future?
 (Week 9)

-This is independent work so you should be able to keep working right in your sketchbook.
+This is independent work study, so you should be able to keep working right in your sketchbook.
 ALSO, aside from these different projects, I encourage you to keep working independent of these in your sketchbook to keep inspiring your own personal creativity!

 Independent Art 2 Projects

 -Create a Font- Create / design a font.
 Include all of the letters of the alphabet.
 The style of the font should follow each letter from start to finish.
 This should be done in your sketchbook (or you can tear it out and use sketckbook or other paper) and gridded off so you have 26 or 28 squares to place each letter inside of.
 Label your work in one of the unused squares

 -PICK A LETTER– Make a still life out of 3 small objects that all begin with the same letter.
 Try to make them look as 3-dimensional as possible.
 Label your work.

 -ANIMALS – Draw an animal from life or from a picture.
 Add as much detail, texture, shading as you can.
 Try to capture the gesture of the pose.
 Label your work.

 -FACIAL FEATURES – Cut out 2 pictures of noses, 2 pictures of eyes, and 2 pictures of mouths from a magazine or other source.
 These pictures need to be as big as possible.
 Paste them to drawing paper so you have room beside each one to carefully draw it, including shadow, shape, and other details.
 Label your work.